Skip to main content

 Graphic depicting a busy college campus featuring autonomous vehicles.

-Navigating the Future of Autonomous Vehicles
+Navigating the Future of Autonomous Vehicles on Campus

 Expectations for colleges and universities are continuously evolving to meet the needs of a changing society and to keep pace with shifting demographic trends and technology.
 Higher education institutions continue to expand the range of interdisciplinary and applied degrees, leading to increased travel demands for students integrating multiple departments and off-site experiences.
 These changes are causing new demands and expectations for the transportation systems that support college and university campuses.
 Increasing transportation costs and interest in more sustainable transportation systems are leading the current generation to embrace alternatives to personal automobiles.
 This shift in user groups has influenced travel behavior and prompted the need for new transportation systems in and around higher education campuses.